 The first use of a novel method of analyzing Mars’ gravitational force supports the idea that the planet once had an extensive northern ocean.
 In doing so, the method defines the scope of what scientists refer to as the northern Martian paleo-ocean in more detail.

 Most of Earth's near-surface permafrost could be gone by 2100, an international team of scientists has concluded after comparing current climate trends to the planet's climate 3 million years ago.

 At 120 miles south of the Arctic Circle, the Fairbanks campus is well situated for northern research.
 UAF research in arctic biology, engineering, geophysics, supercomputing, and Alaska Native studies is renowned worldwide.

-- UAF was listed in the top 11 of more than 10,000 institutions worldwide for number of citations in climate change publications and fourth among U.S. universities.
+UAF ranks in the top 150 of nearly 700 U.S. institutions that conduct research.
+UAF has ranked in the top 11 of more than 10,000 institutions worldwide for number of citations in climate change publications.

 Your discoveries support Alaska

 University researchers work to combat challenges Alaskans face on a daily basis.
 We are helping Alaskans live more comfortably and safely with a secure future by bringing research dollars into the state.
 More than 80% of the university’s research is directly related to Alaska.